Simple

 simple("${body[foo].name}")

-To assume the body is Map based and lookup the value with foo as key, and invoke the getName method on that value.
+To assume the body is Map based and look up the value with foo as key, and invoke the getName method on that value.

-If the key has space, then you must enclose the key with quotes, for example 'foo bar':
+If the key has space, then you must enclose the key with quotes, for example, 'foo bar':

 simple("${body['foo bar'].name}")